 The net effects of the proposed project, as determined by the analysis conducted in Step 5, will be combined with the predicted effects of other existing and identified certain and probable projects in the area of the site, where the effects would overlap.
-An important probable project in the area is the Nanticoke Community Development and it will be contemplated in this part of the EA unless the status of the project changes during the EA.
 The evaluation would consider potential effects on the various components to determine if there are any unacceptable predicted cumulative impacts, as measured against applicable regulatory standards.
 The study area for the cumulative impact assessment of the project will be determined based on the potential for the Quarry Landfill expansion effects to interact with those of other projects, as determined by the impact assessment studies for the proposed project.
 The most important consideration during the cumulative impact assessment will be the other existing site activities at the LEWF.